Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Examples

 \end{cor}

-Similar arguments by applying \eqref{Stokesv2} along the lines of remark \ref{rem: HomologyAndPeriods} can be used to compute other examples of non-trivial pairings between canonical forms and graph homology (see table \ref{tableForms}).
-Note the similiarity between this argument and that of \cite{SpectralSequenceGC2}, except for the additional role played by the Lie coalgebra structure.
+Similar arguments by applying \eqref{Stokesv2} along the lines of Section~\ref{sect: precip} can be used to compute other examples of non-trivial pairings between canonical forms and graph homology (see Table~\ref{tableForms}).
+Note the similarity between this argument and that of~\cite{SpectralSequenceGC2}, except for the additional role played by the Lie coalgebra structure.

-\subsubsection{The complete graph $K_6$}
+\subsubsection{The complete graph $\boldsymbol{K_6}$}

-Recall from example \ref{Example: Kn} that the Laplacian of the complete graph $K_6$ corresponds to the generic symmetric matrix of rank $5$.
+Recall from Example~\ref{Example: Kn} that the Laplacian $L_{K_6}$ of the complete graph $K_6$ corresponds to the generic symmetric matrix of rank~$5$.
 One verifies that the canonical form $\omega^5 \wedge \omega^9$ is proportional to the invariant volume form.
-One can subsequently deduce from this that
+One can subsequently deduce from this, with the help of a~computer, that

 from which it is obvious that the associated canonical integral is positive and hence non-zero.
 Schnetz, using the method of \cite{BorinskySchnetz}, has computed